alexander-scott/docker/pre-commit/README.md

 Small static checks ran on each commit using the `pre-commit` toolbox.
-Installation mounts the whole repo into the docker and performs the checks on each commit.
+Installation mounts the whole repo into the docker and performs the checks which are configured.
 Configuration performed in the `.pre-commit-config` yaml file.
 ##### Prerequisites